Virginia is for Lovers and Choral Singers!

 Author of "The Raven," "The Tell-tale Heart" and "The Fall of the House of Usher," Edgar Allan Poe and his literary career are celebrated at this museum in his hometown of Richmond.
 With a large collection of personal belongings, letters, manuscripts and even a lock of his hair, visitors are immersed in all things Poe.

 The Richmond Garden Trail features 10 sites across a ten mile walking path.
-Discover some of the country's best gardens including the Lewis Ginter Botanical Garden which was named one of USA Today’s Best Public Gardens in the Nation, along with historic homes and "garden secrets."
-There is no official starting point to the trail, so choose a site that enchants you most and enjoy exploring these beautiful grounds at your own leisure.
+Discover some of the country's best gardens including the Lewis Ginter Botanical Garden which was named one of USA Today’s Best Public Gardens along with historic homes and "garden secrets."
+There is no official starting point to the trail, so choose a site that enchants you most and enjoy exploring.

 Belle Isle was first called "the broad rock Island" by the founder of Richmond, William Byrd II.
 Accessed by a footbridge from Tredegar St., this isle spans over 54 acres and visitors enjoy walking the many trails, biking, rockclimbing, or just lounging on the rocks and watching the river go by.